SheYuting/ip/docs/README.md

 # main.Xuxin User Guide

-// Update the title above to match the actual product name

-// Product screenshot goes here
 <img width="299" alt="Ui" src="https://github.com/user-attachments/assets/f02e3447-23f1-4f7e-af79-e911269444ae" />

-// Product intro goes here
 ### Welcome to Chatbot Xuxin,
 an **interactive chatbot application** designed to manage tasks efficiently.
 This project supports various task-related commands, including adding, marking, deleting, and finding tasks.
 Below are instructions and details of the implementation.

-// Describe the action and its outcome.
 ### Here’s a list of commands Xuxin recognizes:

 1. list: Display all tasks.